rozlynboutin/microbiome_helper/Metagenomic-standard-operating-procedure.md

 _Note that this workflow is continually being updated.
 If you want to use the below commands be sure to keep track of them locally._

-_Last updated: 13 Dec 2016 (see "revisions" above for earlier versions)_
+_Last updated: 29 March 2017 (see "revisions" above for earlier versions)_

 *This workflow starts with raw paired-end MiSeq or NextSeq data in demultiplexed FASTQ format assumed to be located within a folder called `raw_data`*